asjad99/asjad99/README.md

 ####  Hi there 👋

 I am a Final year computer science Ph.D. student at the University of Wollongong  with a passion for building intelligent systems and using them to solve real world problems.
-My work centres on exploring applications of machine learning for process analytics and natural language understanding of biomedical text.
-My interests include: programming languages, computer graphics/vision and Artificial intelligence.
-I completed my undergraduate degree at the GIK Institue.
-I completed my Masters’s degree in computer science with distinction at the University of Wollongong. - I write about my experiences at https://www.asjadk.io
+My work centres on exploring applications of machine learning for process analytics, Decision Support and natural language understanding of text.
+I completed my undergraduate degree at GIK Institue.
+I completed my Masters’s degree in computer science with a distinction at the University of Wollongong.
+I write about my experiences at https://www.asjadk.io

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=asjad99&langs_count=7&layout=compact)](https://github.com/anuraghazra/github-readme-stats)